eps696/disspress/README.md

 ### Misc

-For the archiving reasons there are also old versions of this algo on Perl (unsupported) and [vvvv beta](https://vvvv.org/).
+For the archiving reasons there are also old versions of this algo on Perl (by @jsn, unsupported) and [vvvv beta](https://vvvv.org/).